 Here are the various factors and points that you should keep in mind when buying a graphics card for your PC.

 Know your Budget

 The first thing to find out before buying a graphics card is your budget.
-This is because graphics cards come in different price range.
-Entry level graphics cards are cheaper and mid-range and high-end graphics cards are expensive.
-Also in each range or segment i.e. entry level, mid-range or high-end there is price variation depending on the graphics card manufacturer.
+This is because graphics cards come in different price ranges.
+Entry-level graphics cards are cheaper and mid-range and high-end graphics cards are expensive.
+Also in each range or segment i.e. entry-level, mid-range, or high-end, there is price variation depending on the graphics card manufacturer.
 So you should fix your budget or price range first when choosing a graphics card.
-Below you can check out best graphics cards under different budget.
+Below you can check out the best graphics cards under different budgets.